 Figure 11.
-Biovolumes of potentially toxic cyanobacteria Nodularia spp., Dolichospermum spp., Merismopedia spp., Aphanizomenon spp. and the sum of all cyanobacteria at Te Wairewa - Lake Forsyth at the ECan Water Level Recorder site from August 2008 - December 2021.
+Biovolumes of potentially toxic cyanobacteria Nodularia spp., Dolichospermum spp., Merismopedia spp., Aphanizomenon spp. and the sum of all cyanobacteria at Te Roto o Wairewa - Lake Forsyth at the ECan Water Level Recorder site from August 2008 - December 2022.
 Several data points are significantly higher than the other data points and are therefore off the scale of the graph - the numbers above the graph detail their concentrations.

 Figure 12a.
-Biovolume of the sum of all potentially toxic cyanobacteria (Nodularia spp., Dolichospermum spp., Merismopedia spp., and Aphanizomenon spp.) at the ECan Water Level Recorder monitoring site in 2021.
+Biovolume of the sum of all potentially toxic cyanobacteria (Nodularia spp., Dolichospermum spp., Merismopedia spp., and Aphanizomenon spp.) at the ECan Water Level Recorder monitoring site in Te Roto o Wairewa - Lake Forsyth in 2022.
 Orange line = alert guideline level of 0.5 mm3/L; red line = action guideline level of 1.8 mm3/L (Ministry for the Environment and Ministry of Health, 2009).

 Figure 12b.
-Number of samples of potentially toxic cyanobacteria (Nodularia spp., Dolichospermum spp., Merismopedia spp., and Aphanizomenon spp.) that exceeded either the alert (0.5 mm3/L) or action (1.8 mm3/L) level at the ECan Water Level Recorder site from 2008 - 2021 (Ministry for the Environment and Ministry of Health, 2009).
+Number of samples of potentially toxic cyanobacteria (Nodularia spp., Dolichospermum spp., Merismopedia spp., and Aphanizomenon spp.) that exceeded either the alert (0.5 mm3/L) or action (1.8 mm3/L) level at the ECan Water Level Recorder site in Te Roto o Wairewa - Lake Forsyth from 2008 - 2022 (Ministry for the Environment and Ministry of Health, 2009).

 Figure 13.
-Water level in Te Wairewa - Lake Forsyth January - December 2021.
+Water level in Te Roto o Wairewa - Lake Forsyth January - December 2022.
 The sharp drops in water levels indicate when the lake was opened.